bakitybacon/rice-data-and-donuts/Rviz/README.md

-# R Visualization and Data Manipulation
+# Introduction to R

+This tutorial is now public at http://www.shadyweb.site/shiny/Rviz/ !